IBM/watson-nao-robot/README.md

 * Navigate to [Robotic_AI_Agent_workflow.json](https://github.com/IBM/watson-nao-robot/blob/master/node-red-flow/Robotic_AI_Agent_workflow.json).`
 * Update the Node-RED URL (replace NODERED_BASE_URL with the correct URL) under path in the json file.
 * Open the Robotic_AI_Agent_workflow.json file with a text editor and copy all the contents to Clipboard.
-* On the Node-RED flow editor, click the Menu and select Import -> Clipboard and paste the contents from text editor.
+* On the Node-RED flow editor, click the Menu and select Import -> Clipboard and paste the contents from text editor & click import.

  ![](doc/source/images/import_nodered_flow.png)
  <br/>